The challenge: visiting all four Walt Disney World parks in one day

 We made this time of year work for us, but honestly, I think I’d recommend doing this in the cooler months for sure – just make sure it’s not a day when the parks close on the earlier side so you have as much time as possible to complete the challenge!
 The picture below was taken at the end of the day and boy do I look disheveled!

-There are numerous ways to get around Walt Disney World between the four theme parks, and we decided to challenge ourselves to use all three of the complimentary Disney transportation options: monorail, boat, and bus.
+There are numerous ways to get around Walt Disney World between the four theme parks, and we decided to challenge ourselves to use three of the complimentary Disney transportation options: monorail, boat, and bus.
+The only one we skipped was the Disney Skyliner, but you could use that to get between Hollywood Studios and Epcot.

 This actually somewhat dictated the order in which we visited each park, since some of those options are only available between certain parks, but you can get a Disney bus from any of the four theme parks to another park.